ducminhgd/locustio_tutorial/document/01-hello-locust.md

 If you run with localhost, then open the page `http://127.0.0.1:8089`, input values for `Number of users to simulate` and `Hatch rate` then start swarming and view results.

+## Notes

+Since for this tutorial, I use `sample_code/01-hello-locust.py`, then the run command should be `locust -f sample_code/01-hello-locust.py`

+`-f` option is for the file path.